bwaidelich/Wwwision.Neos.MailChimp/README.md

 ...how to create & configure a form finishers so that it can be used in the FormBuilder

 ...how to make use of [Objects.yaml](http://docs.typo3.org/flow/TYPO3FlowDocumentation/TheDefinitiveGuide/PartIII/ObjectManagement.html#sect-configuring-objects) to initialize custom API clients

+...how to make arbitrary result sets coubtable and "paginatable" using a `CallbackQueryResult` object

 License
 -------